PylotStuff/swagger-drf/README.md

-# That's my project Swagger with Django REST Framework
+# Not my project Swagger with Django REST Framework

 Integration of Swagger with DRF to generate API documentation.